CodeDynasty-dev/Jetpath/docs/docs/routing.md

 ### Programmatic Routing

-*(This section would detail any API provided by JetPath for adding routes programmatically via `app.addRoute(...)` or similar, if available.
+*(This section would detail any API provided by Jetpath for adding routes programmatically via `app.addRoute(...)` or similar, if available.
 This is useful for dynamic route generation or plugin integrations.)*

 -----